KaartGroup/Chameleon/README.md

 ## Overpass Turbo

 Tabulated OSM data is required for using Chameleon 2.
 CSVs can be obtained from overpass-turbo.de.
-User will need two snapshots of OSM data.
+Default tags that are used by Chameleon 2 processing includes `type`, `id`, `name`, `user`, `timestamp`, `version`.
+User will need two snapshots of the OSM data with all of the above-listed tags to process OSM data with Chameleon 2.
 Overpass Turbo output should be exported using the "raw data directly from <u>Overpass API</u>" option:

 ![direct-download](./direct-download.png)